Pansu pullback and rigidity of mappings between Carnot groups: Complexified Carnot groups

 Assume now that $D_P f(x)$ is $J$-linear a.e.
 We will show that $f$ is holomorphic.
 The main point is to show that for every biholomorphic chart $\varphi$ the composition $\varphi \circ f$ has vanishing distributional $\bar Z_1$ and $\bar Z_2$ derivatives.
 Then we can invoke Lemma~\ref{lem_horizontal_hypoellipticity_1}.

 For ease of notation we refer to maps which are linear with respect to the multiplication by $J$ again as $\C$-linear.
-It suffices to show that for every open set $V \subset f(U)$ and every biholomorphic chart $\varphi: V \to \C^3$ the composition
+It suffices to show that for every $x\in U$, there is an open set $V$ containing $f(x)$ and a biholomorphic chart $\varphi: V \to V'\subset \C^3$ such that the composition

-which is defined on $U' = f^{-1}(V)$ is holomorphic.
-Making $V$ slightly smaller if needed we may assume that $\varphi$ is bilipschitz when we use the Riemannian metric $d$ on $G$ and the Euclidean metric on $\C^3$.
-Since $d \le C d_{CC}$ the map $\varphi$ is also Lipschitz as a map from $(V, d_{CC})$ to $\C^3$ with the Euclidean metric.
+is holomorphic, where $U':=f^{-1}(V)$.
+After shrinking $V$ if necessary, we may assume that $d \le C d_{CC}$ and that $\varphi$ is bilipschitz when we use the Riemannian metric $d$ on $G$ and the Euclidean metric on $\C^3$.
+Therefore the map $\varphi$ is also Lipschitz as a map from $(V, d_{CC})$ to $\C^3$ with the Euclidean metric.
 Hence $u \in W^{1,p}(U', \C^3)$.
 We know that $f$ is Pansu differentiable a.e.\ and that the Pansu derivative is $\C$-linear.
-Moreover it is easy to see that $\varphi$ viewed as a map from a subset of the Carnot group $G$ to the abelian group $\C^3$ is Pansu differentiable and $D_P \varphi = D \varphi \, \pi_1$ where $\pi_1$ is the projection form $\fg$ to its first layer $V_1$.
+Moreover it is easy to see that $\varphi$ viewed as a map from a subset of the Carnot group $G$ to the abelian group $\C^3$ is Pansu differentiable and $D_P \varphi = (D \varphi|_{V_1})\circ \, \pi_1$, where $\pi_1$ is the projection form $\fg$ to its first layer $V_1$.
 In particular $D_P \varphi$ is $\C$-linear.
 By the pointwise chain rule for the Pansu derivative we see that $u$ is Pansu differentiable a.e.\ and

-Thus $D_P u(x)$ is $\C$-linear a.e. and in particular $D_P u(x) \bar Z_i = 0$ for $i=1$ or $i=2$.
+Thus $D_P u(x)$ is $\C$-linear a.e. and in particular $D_P u(x) \bar Z_i = 0$ for $i=1, 2$.
 By Lemma~\ref{le:pansu_vs_distributional} below this implies that $\bar Z_i u = 0$ in the sense of distributions and it then follows from Lemma~\ref{lem_horizontal_hypoellipticity_1} that $u$ is holomorphic.
 This finishes the proof for the complexified first Heisenberg group.